accurat/accurapp/README.md

 # AccurApp

-This is a fork of [create-react-app](https://github.com/facebookincubator/create-react-app/) for the specific needs of Accurat.
+This is a project kickstarter for the specific needs of Accurat.
+It was originally forked from [create-react-app](https://github.com/facebookincubator/create-react-app/), but in version 3.0.0 significant amounts of code were rewritten and simplified.

 ## Getting started: